yac-vays/vays/docs/Renderers/CUSTOM-RENDERERS.md

 - Control: These typically render primitive types such as strings, booleans, dropdowns, etc. but also ssh keys.
 What they have in common is that *their invocation does not cause other renderers to be invoked*.
 So typically, these are the 'simpler' ones.

-- Complex: These are renderers whose invocation causes other renderers to be invoked as well.
+- Combined (also: complex in JSON Form lingo): These are renderers whose invocation causes other renderers to be invoked as well.
 Examples are all arrays, multiple choice renderers, etc. These have a more intricate interaction with JSON forms.
 By the way, the complex is read like in 'building complex', meaning *pieced together*, not as in 'complicated'.
 The naming comes from JSON forms.

 - Layout Give the structure of the form.

-Ennumeration TBD.

 ## Explicit Custom Renderers